Use DMARC to validate email

 In this example DMARC TXT record:

 dmarc.microsoft.com.
 3600 IN TXT "v=DMARC1; p=none; pct=100; rua=mailto:firstname.lastname@example.org; ruf=mailto:email@example.com; fo=1", you can see the rua address, in this case, processed by third-party company Agari.
 This address is used to send 'aggregate feedback' for analysis, and which is used to generate a report.

 Visit the MISA catalog to view more third-party vendors offering DMARC reporting for Microsoft 365.
 See IETF.org's 'Domain-based Message Authentication, Reporting, and Conformance (DMARC)' for more information on DMARC 'rua' addresses.

 Best practices for implementing DMARC in Microsoft 365

 You can implement DMARC gradually without impacting the rest of your mail flow.
 Create and implement a roll-out plan that follows these steps.
 Do each of these steps first with a sub-domain, then other sub-domains, and finally with the top-level domain in your organization before moving on to the next step.

 Monitor the impact of implementing DMARC

 You can do this even before you've implemented SPF or DKIM in your messaging infrastructure.
 However, you won't be able to effectively quarantine or reject mail by using DMARC until you also implement SPF and DKIM.
-As you introduce SPF and DKIM, the reports generated through DMARC will provide the numbers and sources of messages that pass these checks, and those that don't.
+As you introduce SPF and DKIM, the reports generated through DMARC will give the numbers and sources of messages that pass these checks, versus those that don't.
 You can easily see how much of your legitimate traffic is or isn't covered by them, and troubleshoot any problems.
-You'll also begin to see how many fraudulent messages are being sent, and where they are sent from.
+You'll also begin to see how many fraudulent messages are being sent, and where they're sent from.